gnoverse/tlin/README.md

 - `-confidence <float>`: Set confidence threshold for auto-fixing (0.0 to 1.0, default: 0.75)
 - `-o <path>`: Write output to a file instead of stdout
 - `-json-output`: Output results in JSON format
+- `-init`: Initialize a new tlin configuration file in the current directory

 ## Contributing